taoensso/tempel/README.md

 **Tempel** is a lightweight encryption *framework* that wraps the JVM's native crypto facilities to provide a **particularly high-level Clojure API** for easily protecting your users' data.

-More than another collection of crypto utils, Tempel offers a **coherent and opinionated API for secure data management** and is focused on helping you with the [toughest parts](../../wiki/1-Getting-started#challenges) of actually **using encryption in practice**.
+More than another collection of crypto utils, Tempel offers a **coherent and opinionated API for secure data management** that is focused on helping with the [toughest parts](../../wiki/1-Getting-started#challenges) of actually **using encryption in practice**.

 Its [tiny API](../../wiki/1-Getting-started#api-overview) and focus on **smart keychains** helps shield you from unnecessary and error-prone complexity, greatly simplifying the most common data security needs.

+⚠️ Tempel is [NOT intended](../../wiki/3-Faq#can-i-decrypt-tempel-data-with-other-tools) for interop with other cryptographic tools/APIs!

 ## Latest release/s